 Tilt.
 We all know that feeling.
-Losing game after game, fuming inside, and wasting our time, we somehow cannot stop ourselves from playing just one more game.
+Losing game after game, fuming inside, and wasting our time.
+We somehow cannot stop ourselves from playing just one more game.

-This usually drags on until we either are too desperate to try again, wasted all of our precious free time, or destroyed mouse or screen in an act of anger at ourselves and the whole world.
+This usually drags on until we either are too desperate to try again, wasted all of our precious free time, or destroyed the mouse or screen in an act of anger at ourselves and the whole world.

 Luckily, online chess does not have to be like that.

 With a few guidelines and tricks, you can avoid tilt.

 You might apply all of them or just the ones that fit the best.
 I offer you a buffet of solutions.
 But, they only work if you really apply them.

 But before I get to the solutions, I want to explore why tilt happens and why we are basically unable to stop the bleeding once it starts.